barborawolf/stats-tutorials/tutorials/data/README.md

 The mean age at first marriage, for men and women in the USA in various years.
 From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from the exercises to chapter 9: Regression Wisdom).

+## penguins

+Duration and depth of the dives of some emperor penguins, along with the penguin's heart rate during the dive.
+From a [research project](https://doi.org/10.1242/jeb.013235) by Meir and Ponganis.

 ## ratings

 Some very non-normally-distributed ratings, divided into two groups.
 Data posted to [StackExchange](https://stats.stackexchange.com/questions/6127/which-permutation-test-implementation-in-r-to-use-instead-of-t-tests-paired-and) by Henrik Singmann.